 Mirboo Farm Garlic

-At Mirboo Farm our planting for 2020 includes six varieties – drawn from five of the ‘Garlic families’ or clutivar groups grown in Australia.
+At Mirboo Farm our planting for 2020 included six varieties – drawn from five of the ‘Garlic families’ or cultivar groups grown in Australia.

-We now focus on White Crookneck (silver medal in 2020 Australian Food Awards).
-This turban has adapted well to our cool climate and is performing better than the traditional purple turban varieties (Monaro Purple etc).
+We now focus on White Crookneck (silver medal in 2020 Australian Food Awards) from the turban group.
+It has adapted well to our cool climate and is performing better than the traditional purple turban varieties (Monaro Purple etc).

 Italian Late.
 Continuing our planting.
 Now into our fourth year.

 Silverskin Group (test crop – not for sale)

 Rose du Var.
 Limited planting.
 Year two of trial was ‘challenging’ and the crop did not enjoy our heavy rainfall and variable weather.

 Standard Purple Stripe Group (test crop – not for sale)

 Dunganski.
 Limited trial planting.
 Not a happy garlic this year.
 We plan to continue this trial in 2021.

 For seven years we have been refining our plantings of Spanish Roja and Rojo de Castro (both winning multiple Australian Food Award medals.